Nasdin/VideoRecognition-realtime-autotrainer-alerts/README.md

 		python train.py -g

 	-g : Whether to use GPU
+	-e #: Epochs (optional)
+	-s #: Save Rate (optional)
+	-e #: Epochs (optional)
+	-lr #: Learning Rate (optional)
+	-b #: Batch (optional)

 #### Testing/Using
 Usage:

-	python run.py path_to_video_file -g -s test.avi
+	python run.py "path_to_video_file" -g -s "test.avi"

-Explanation
+#### Explanation

 	Whether to use a video file, supply path
 	If not video file, assume to use camera feed.
 	-g /--gpu : Optional, whether to use GPU ( Defaults to config) -s /--save: Optional, whether to save results to a video file and where (Defaults to config)

 ### Configs